-In addition, each December the permittee shall submit an updated pretreatment program annual status report, in accordance with 40 CFR §403.12(i), to the TCEQ Pretreatment Team (MC148) of the Water Quality Division.
-The report shall contain the following information as well as the information on the attached tables in this section.
+In addition, each December the permittee shall submit an updated pretreatment program annual status report, in accordance with 40 CFR §§403.12(i) [rev. 10/22/15] and (m), to the TCEQ Pretreatment Team (MC148) of the Water Quality Division.
 The report summary shall be submitted on the Pretreatment Performance Summary (PPS) form [TCEQ-20218].
+The report shall contain the following information as well as the information on the tables in this section: